Richard Arnold (politician): Career

 In July 2013 Arnold partnered with Deutsche Bahn to recruit African refugees to work for the railway.
 The partnership caused controversy, and Deutsche Bahn later replaced the refugees with their own employees.
 Arnold continued his commitment to find work for refugees in Germany, employing 60 asylum seekers to help with the State Garden Show in 2014 and later with the Festival Europäische Kirchenmusik.
 Arnold called for political reform in the issue of accepting refugees into the country, and advocates for integrating refugees into city life.

 In 2016 Arnold was considered as a possible candidate in the election for the Minister-President of Baden-Württemberg.
 He declined to run for the office of Minister-President, instead announcing he would seak re-election as Lord Mayor of Schwäbisch Gmünd in October of that year.
 He was reelected to the office on 7 May 2017 with 85 percent of the vote and a voter turnout of 36.05 percent.

 In February 2020 Arnold was considered as a top candidate for the Christian Democratic Union in the mayor election for Stuttgart but ultimately decided to decline the party's offer.
 Upon announcing his intentions to keep his office as Lord Mayor, he received a standing ovation from the town's council.

 In July 2020 Arnold met with Sir Stephen Houghton, a British government official and head of the Barnsley Metropolitan Borough Council, via video conferences to offer support and advice for handling the COVID-19 pandemic.
 On 21 July 2020 Arnold, along with Boris Palmer and Matthias Klopfer, wrote a letter to Baden-Württemberg Minister-President Winfried Kretschmann and Minister of the Interior Thomas Strobl about riots affecting their towns.

 Personal life

 Arnold is openly gay.
 He was married to Stephan Kirchenbauer, an artist and personal secretary to Princess Diane, Duchess of Württemberg, until Kirchenbauer's death in 2012.
-He and Kirchenbauer lived in Arnold's parent's house in Herdtlinsweiler.
+He and Kirchenbauer lived in Arnold's parents' house in Herdtlinsweiler.

 He is a practicing Christian and is fluent in German, French, English, Dutch, and Spanish.

 Arnold is a founding member of the Herdtlinsweiler Village Development Association and a member of the Board of Trustees of the Academy for Spoken Word in Stuttgart.
 A tenor, he sings in a church choir and served as Chairman of the City Association for Music and Singing in Schwäbisch Gmünd.